Luqman-644/FitPro/README.md

 ---

 ## 🗺️ Pages (Routes)
-> Route names can vary.
-Check your router file for exact paths.

 - **/** — **Home**: short intro, links to Login/Signup and the AI Assistant.
 - **/auth/signup** — **Sign Up** with email & password.